rynop/software-school/README.md

 > Help needed: this school is setup for mac and linux computers.
 PR welcome for adding windows support.

-### Prereq's for teacher & each student
+### Prereq's for teacher

+- Github account
+- Slides are [here](https://docs.google.com/presentation/d/1ZBV382xmKHYd6rEfKVmPTAwuuC0Ok2Nsl5CspRlGBlA/edit?usp=sharing) (bookmark it!)

+#### Collaboration tooling

-- Setup a place to collaborate (even if doing this in person).
+Setup a place to collaborate (even if doing this in person).
 You'll need a place to share links (like VS Code "live share" extension, mentioned below).
 I recommend [guilded.gg](https://www.guilded.gg) (full transparency: this is where I work. `rynop/software-school` is no way affiliated).
 Slack, MS Teams, etc will all work as well.
 Here is my Guilded setup:
 ![alt text](./assets/guilded-server.png)

+I recommend using VS Code ["Live share" extension](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack) to view/edit  student's code right in their IDE (VS Code).
+Set it up ahead of time (I'll install it for you below).
+You will sign into the extension with your github account (unless each student has their own github account).
+See the [live share docs](https://docs.microsoft.com/en-us/visualstudio/liveshare/) for more info on how to use this extension.

+#### Setup each computer (teacher and each student)

-- Install [VS Code](https://code.visualstudio.com).
+- Install [VS Code](https://code.visualstudio.com) IDE.
 You can use [my VS code preferences](./prereqs/vscode-prefs.json) if you like (⇧+⌘+P then `Preferences: Open Settings (JSON)`).
 - Put `code` command on your path: ⇧+⌘+P then `Shell Command: Install 'code' command in PATH`
 - Install VS code extensions via (make sure to restart your terminal after putting `code` on your PATH):
 ```